-Number (AA1 of Credits AS1 (Quarter Hours) AAS
+Number (of Credits AS: (Quarter Hours) AAS

 Humanities

 English Composition 9 9 0

 Communication Skills 0 0 6.9

-Literature (English, American, or World) 6.9 0.3 . }9
+Literature (English, American, or World) 6·9 0·3 ∫9 0.3 0.3 3 .
+(9 0-3

+English or Speech - 7 - 0.3 3 0.3)

-Art, Drama, Music, Humanities and/or Philosophy 0.3 \9 0.3 0.3)
+Art, Drama, Music, Humanities and/or Philosophy - 1 0.5)

-Foreign Language 12-24= -
+Foreign Language 12-242

 Social Sciences

 History (American or Western Civilization) 9 3.9

-Economics 09) 0.9) 3
+Economics 0 9) 0.9) 3

-Government 0.9 0.9 3
+Government 0.9 0.9 3 3 3

-Psychology or Human Relations 0·9 \9" 0.9 (9) 3
+Psychology or Human Relations 0.9 \93 0.9 }9: 3

-Sociology 0-9) 0.9
+Sociology 0-9] 0.9

 Natural Sciences and Mathematics

-Natural Sciences (Laboratory) 12-15 12-24
+Natural Sciences (Laboratory) (Biology, Chemistry, Geology, Physics) 12-15 12-24

-(Biology, Chemistry, Geology, Physics)

 Mathematics 9 9

-Health, Physical Education or Recreation 3∙6 3-6 3.6
+Health, Physical Education or Recreation 3-6 3⋅6 3-6

 Orientation 1 1 1

-Electives and Other Major Requirements 3·21· 48 75 4
+Electives and Other Major Requirements 3-21: 48 754

 Minimum Total Number of Credits for Degree 97 97 97

-, Each student is urged to acquaint himself with the requirements of the major department in the college or university to which transfer is contemplated and further to consult with the Counseling Department of the community college in planning his program and selecting his electives. z Students who have successfully completed two years of a foreign language in high school may petition for advance placement to the sophomore level course of this foreign language.
+[.]
+Each student is urged to acquaint himself with the requirements of the major department in the college or university to which transfer is contemplated and further to consult with the Counseling Department of the community college in planning his program and selecting his electives.

+2 Students who have successfully completed two years of a foreign language in high school may petition for advance placement to the sophomore level course of this foreign language.

-s in addition to the history requirements, the student shall complete a total of nine quarter-hours credit in the social sciences which may include economics, government, sociology, end/or psychology-
+s in addition to the history requirements, the student shall complete a total of nine quarter-hours credit in the social sciences which may include economics, government, sociology, and/or psychology.